wlh18/javascript-2/ReadMe.md

   var finalName = namesArr.pop()

   //namesArr now looks like this: ['Andrew', 'Jonathan']
-  //.pop can be assiged to a variable which will be the item removed.
+  //.pop can be assigned to a variable which will be the item removed.
   //In this example finalName is now equal to 'Josh'
   ```